Refresh your space with a Joanna Gaines inspired DIY lavender linen spray!

 1. Using a funnel to pour 1/4 cup vodka into a 5-ounce spray bottle.
 Add one teaspoon of lavender essential oil to the vodka.
 Combining these first will allow the oils to emulsify before adding the other ingredients.

-2. Next, add half a teaspoon of clear vanilla extract and carefully swirl to combine.
+2. Next, add half a teaspoon of clear vanilla extract or 15 drops of vanilla essential oil and carefully swirl to combine.

 Related: DIY Natural Stain Remover Spray